 Unlike park lands, historic sites need not be publicly owned to qualify for protection under Section 4(f).
-However, the site must be "of national, state, or local significance (as determined by the Federal, State or local officials having jurisdiction over the...site)."362 Where historic sites will be affected as the result of a proposed highway project, the National Historic Preservation Act (NHPA) works along with Section 4(f) to require avoidance or minimization of harmful impacts to historic sites.
-For example, under FHWA regulations, the "significance" of a historic site for § 4(f) purposes generally is determined by whether the site is on or eligible for the National Register of Historic Places.
-364 Because the National Register comprises many different types of historic resources, 365 courts have also applied Section 4(f) to a wide variety of historic sites.
-If a particular site is not on or eligible for the National Register, Section 4(f) may still apply if FHWA determines that the application of the statute is "otherwise appropriate." $^{\mbox{\tiny 367}}$
+However, the site must be "of national, state, or local significance (as determined by the Federal, State or local officials having jurisdiction over the...site)."370 Where historic sites will be affected as the result of a proposed highway project, the National Historic Preservation Act (NHPA)371 works along with Section 4(f) to require avoidance or minimization of harmful impacts to historic sites.
+For example, under FHWA regulations, the "significance" of a historic site for § 4(f) purposes generally is determined by whether the site is on or eligible for the National Register of Historic Places.372 Because the National Register of the save also applied Section 4(f) to a wide variety of historic sites.374 If a particular site is not on or eligible for the National Register sites.374 If a particular site is not on or eligible for the National Register, Section 4(f) may still apply if FHWA determines that the application of the statute is "otherwise appropriate."375

-The regulations require that FHWA must consult with the state's historic preservation officer, in cooperation with the state highway agency, to determine whether a site affected by a project is on or eligible for the National Register.
-If it is not, then Section 4(f) most likely does not apply.
-However, the site may still be protected under the statute if it is of local significance, as determined by local officials having jurisdiction over the site.
-HWA has indicated that Section 4(f) applies when a local official (e.g., the mayor or the president of the local historical society) provides information indicating that a site not eligible for the National Register is nonetheless of local significance.
+The regulations require that FHWA must consult with the state's historic preservation officer, in cooperation with the state highway agency, to determine whether a site affected by a project is on or eligible for the National Register.376 If it is not, then Section 4(f) most likely does not apply.377 However, the site may still be protected under the statute if it is of local significance, as determined by local officials having jurisdiction over the site.378 FHWA has indicated that Section 4(f) applies when a local official (e.g., the mayor or the president of the local historical society) provides information indicating that a site not eligible